ShreyBiswas/GreyLiteratureClassifier/README.md

         ]
 }
 ```
-Where ExtractedTextUntokenized is null, I'll try to re-scrape the PDF using the URL.
+Where ExtractedTextUntokenized is null, I'll try to re-scrape the PDF using the URL and PyMuPDF.

 ### Data Processing